-Occupational Therapy: OT helps student develop fine and/or gross motor muscles for the purpose of being better able to participate in the daily, routine activities of the school day.
+Occupational Therapy: OT helps students develop fine and/or gross motor muscles for the purpose of being better able to participate in the daily, routine activities of the school day.

 Sensory Integration Program: The SI program is designed to increase sensory awareness through strategic gross motor body movements in students who struggle with learning due to an interruption in the brain's ability to interpret sensory information.

 Speech Therapy: This therapy provides diagnosis and specific individual treatment for speech and language delays.
 Each session is personalized to meet the need of the specific student.